• Skip to primary navigation

 Primary Sidebar

-Hi, I'm Julia!
-I'm a brand marketer by day, but have found joy in cooking up new recipes and baking my weekly sourdough bread.
+Hi, I'm J!
+I'm a marketer by day, food photographer and recipe-tester by any other time available.
 The Floured Camera was born from my need to make quick, delicious, and (sometimes) healthy dishes for when I'm craving my favorite Asian childhood dishes!

 More about me →